Hotel Chelsea

 In New York

-Dylan Thomas died here.
+Dylan Thomas was carried from his room here to the hospital where he died.
 Patti Smith wrote 'Just Kids' about living here.
-The rooms were restored without the mythology being disturbed.
+The restoration left the mythology undisturbed.
 A genuine landmark.

 8.6Room & Design